Carcassonne Game Rules

 - A monastery

-You cannot place a meeple on a feature (city/road/field) already occupied by any meeple, even your own.
+You cannot place a meeple on a feature (city/road/field) that is already occupied by any meeple, even your own.
+This makes timing and placement crucial.

-If your tile completes a feature, score immediately:
+If your tile completes a feature, scoring happens immediately:

 | Feature | Points When Completed | Unfinished at Game End |